vongola-cha/self-made-database/README.md

 # self-made-database

-a MySQL-like system written via JAVA
+a MySQL-like system written via Python

 not case sensitive